LCAS/volumetric_viewpoint_planner/README.md

    According to the planned camera-arm setup, the necessary packages should be installed and executed at this stage.

    In our case, the default setup includes Franka Emika Panda Robot and Flir Blackfly-s Color camera.
+The following information describes how to install and run them.

-   For arm,
+   **For arm,**

    ```bash
    cd ${your_ws}/src